havelsan/rust-dev-env/doc/02.preparing-local-source-code-repository/README.md

    - PATH = GITEA_HOME/data/lfs
    - ROOT_PATH = GITEA_HOME/log

+4. "cd $GITEA_HOME; ./run.sh"

-4. Goto http://localhost:3000/ adress and create the admin user :
+5. Goto http://localhost:3000/ adress and create the admin user :
    - Click on the "Register" link found on the left top of the page.
    - username= adm001, email=adm001@localhost.com, password=adm001+++
    - NOTE : email and ldap configurations will not be covered in this tutorial.
 So we used a fake email adress for admin001